Skip to content

 LanguageLanguage-specific (go.md, typescript.md)Language-agnostic (dba reviews any SQL)

-They work together: the Go rule pack teaches Claude Go patterns.
+They work together: the Go rule pack teaches the model Go patterns.
 The backend agent reviews whether those patterns were applied correctly.
 The rule pack prevents violations.
 The agent catches what the rules missed.

 Severity model